NEW DATE April 15 due to extreme weather!

 7. Can I keep something that I find?

-As long as you’re not grabbing something from private property, if you find something that can be reused or repurposed, then feel free to take it home as Reusing is better than Recycling or tossing away.
+As long as you’re not grabbing something from private property, if you find something that can be reused or repurposed, then feel free to take it home.
+Reusing is better than Recycling or tossing away.

 8. Why should I register online?